Last updated: July 12th, 2021.

 (NOTE: Clubs who provide an assistant for only part of the match are liable to the fine imposed by this rule).

-(D) The appointed referee shall have power to decide as to the fitness of the Ground in all Competition Matches and that decision shall be final, subject to the determination of the Local Authority or the owners of a Ground, which must be accepted.
+All other divisions: The appointed referee shall have power to decide as to the fitness of the Ground in all Competition Matches and that decision shall be final, subject to the determination of the Local Authority or the owners of a Ground, which must be accepted.

 Where the fitness of the ground is in doubt, and the appointed Referee is unable to make any early inspection, clubs shall call a local Referee to inspect the ground in time (but not before 10 a.m. on the day of the match or later than 11 a.m.) to give a decision to the opposing team as to whether or not to travel.
-Opponents, Match Officials and League Officers as specified in Rule 20(e) MUST be informed of this decision by 11.15 a.m. at the latest.
+Opponents, Match Officials and League Officers as specified in Rule 20(E) MUST be informed of this decision by 11.15 a.m. at the latest.
 Referees so called to inspect a ground may claim reasonable expenses.

 (E) Subject to any limits/provisions laid down by the Sanctioning Authority, Match Officials appointed under this Rule shall be paid their fees and expenses in accordance with the Fees Tariff.